'Superbly preserved' pterosaur fossil unearthed in Scotland

 The National Museum of Scotland said the fossil of the pterosaur, more popularly known as pterodactyls, is the largest of its kind ever discovered from the Jurassic period.
 The reptile had an estimated wingspan of more than 2.5 meters (8.2 feet), similar to that of an albatross, the museum said.

-The fossil was discovered by PhD student Amelia Penny during a field trip on the Isle of Skye in remote northwest Scotland, in 2017, when she spotted the pterosaur’s jaw protruding from rocks.
+The fossil was discovered in 2017 by PhD student Amelia Penny during a field trip on the Isle of Skye in remote northwestern Scotland, when she spotted the pterosaur’s jaw protruding from rocks.
 It will now be added to the museum’s collection.

-“Pterosaurs preserved in such quality are exceedingly rare and are usually reserved to select rock formations in Brazil and China,” according to University of Edinburgh PhD student Natalia Jagielska, author of a new scientific paper describing the find.
+“Pterosaurs preserved in such quality are exceedingly rare and are usually reserved to select rock formations in Brazil and China.
+And yet, an enormous superbly preserved pterosaur emerged from a tidal platform in Scotland,” said Natalia Jagielska, a doctoral student at the University of Edinburgh who is the author of a new scientific paper describing the find.

-“And yet, an enormous superbly preserved pterosaur emerged from a tidal platform in Scotland," she said.

-He said the fossil had “feather light” bones “as thin as sheets of paper” and it took several days to cut it from rock.
+He said the fossil had “feather light” bones, “as thin as sheets of paper,” and it took several days to cut it from rock using diamond-tipped saws as his team battled against encroaching tides.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.